SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 XXX OUTLINE XXX

-* Definition of data race
+* As you're writing code, you might see errors about data races

 * Data race triangle
   Overlapping access to shared mutable data